magillan21/magillan21.github.io/essays/final-project-proposal.md

 **Instructors** create course study material structures by defining what types of content their course needs (starting with glossary terms in Phase 1).
 They set extra credit point values for contributions, control whether students can access previous semester materials, and export compiled resources as open educational resources.

 **Teaching Assistants (TAs)** select the highest-quality student submissions and approve them for the glossary.
-They can view peer ratings and provide feedback on the selection process.
+They can view and provide feedback on the selection process.

 **Students** enroll in courses, view study materials, and strategically submit content for assigned course topics.
 Students earn extra credit for having their submission selected as the approved glossary entry.
 They study interactively by highlighting, annotating, and bookmarking materials.
 If the instructor allows, students can access previous semester materials to understand course expectations before enrolling.